AIOFH/aiofh-community/CONTRIBUTING.md

 Thank you for wanting to contribute to AI Operator From Hell!
 This guide will help you submit high-quality prompts that have the best chance of winning community votes and being generated into episodes.

-**Important: AIOFH is an autonomous system.
-The Operator makes decisions based on ETHICS.md and community votes.
-Your votes decide what gets made.
-Future: You'll vote on how AIOFH operates!**
+**You're participating in a social experiment in collective AI control.** The community directs what gets created through transparent voting.
+AIOFH is an autonomous system that executes based on community decisions and ethics guidelines.
+Your submissions and votes collectively control the AI's output—successes and failures belong to the community.

 ---